How does technology impact your health and well-being?

 This phenomenon is real in many places.
 Loneliness creates frustration with the outside world.
 A gregarious attitude is lost.

-Everything is a product of new and latest innovations of technology companies.
+Everything is a product of the new and latest innovations of technology companies.
 And they are only researching and testing for more of these gadgets.

-Even movies and concerts can be downloaded home on demand preventing the need to go out.
+Even movies and concerts can be downloaded home on demand, preventing the need to go out.
 In fact, you can even work from home and not even go to the office.

 Everything you need to shop can be ordered online or on the telephone.